xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### The pattern

 A game loop runs continuously during the gameplay.
-Each turn of the loop, it processes user input without blocking, updates the game state, and renders the game.
+Each turn it processes the user input without blocking it, updates the game state and renders the game.
 It tracks the passage of time to control the rate of gameplay.

 #### Implementation